Isabelle (sculpture)

 Isabelle is a sculpture by German artist Julian Voss-Andreae, installed in Palm Springs, California.
 The stainless steel sculpture of a woman was unveiled in front of the Rowan Hotel on March 29, 2018.
-It is 90 inches tall and has a diameter of 9 feet, with internal LED lighting.
+It is 12 feet by 12 feet x 10 feet with internal LED lighting.
 The Los Angeles Times has described the artwork as a "marvel only visible from certain angles".
 According to Arizona Foothills Magazine, the sculpture has "surprising views from every angle".